 Diabetes affects 382 million people worldwide and more than 25 million people in the United States.
-Of those in the United States with Diabetes, 7 million have not yet been diagnosed.
 Unmanaged diabetes is a major cause of heart disease and stroke and the leading cause of blindness, amputations, and kidney failure.
 It is the seventh leading cause of death.

 Treatment for all diabetics centers on maintaining a healthy weight through diet and regular exercise.

-Type 2 diabetes can be managed with medications to stimulate the production of insulin from the pancreas, inhibit production of glucose in the liver, or limit the breakdown of carbohydrates in the stomach.
+Type 2 diabetes can be managed with medications that may also include insulin to regulate the glucose level in the blood.
 Invasive treatments, including pancreas transplant and bariatric surgery, can be used for some patients.
-However, these procedures carry a high risk of complication.

 At this time, the potential ability of focused ultrasound to treat diabetes is theoretical.
 Recent research suggests that removal of the omentum (fatty lining of the abdomen) improves the ability to control diabetes and studies have demonstrated that focused ultrasound can safely remove fat tissue under the skin.
-However, the studies in humans have focused on body sculpting in non-obese individuals, and the observed effects on metabolic factors have not been consistent.
 Additional studies must be completed to determine whether focused ultrasound is a viable treatment option for patients with Diabetes.